histiocytic sarcoma in dogs

 Unfortunately for the affected dog, differentiating between the two diseases isn’t that important, as a diagnosis of disseminated histiocytic sarcoma or malignant histiocytosis is very bad news, indeed.
 Both diseases are aggressive and rapidly progress to death, often in a matter of weeks.

 We see this disease most often in Bernese Mountain Dogs, for whom there is a familial association.
 Because it most often shows up after dogs have already been bred, it can continue on in blood lines more easily than congenital problems.
-Golden retrievers, Flat Coated Retrievers, and Rottweilers are also more prone to histiocytic diseases as well.
+Golden Retrievers, Flat Coated Retrievers, and Rottweilers are also more prone to histiocytic diseases as well.
 It is important to note, however, that the diseases are not limited to these breeds—they can occur in any breed, including mixed breeds.
 Thankfully, Petplan covers cancer treatment for any breed of best friend, giving you peace of mind to concentrate on your pet, not the vet bill.

 Clinical signs will depend on which organ system is affected, but generalized signs like weight loss, lethargy, and decreased appetite are common.
 Coughing and respiratory distress are common when the lungs are involved, as are seizures if the central nervous system is involved.
 Enlarged lymph nodes (lymphadenopathy), an enlarged spleen, and/or an enlarged liver can also be detected by your veterinarian if these organs are involved.